JHFromMY/Image-Captioning/README.md

 # Image Captioning
-Create an application to generate caption for better understand on an image.
+An application that help generate caption for a list of selected travel images so that user can reduce caption creation effort when they post them in social media.

+# Setup

+# Data

-# Resource
+# Model
+## Data